vorakl/vorakl.github.io/src.docs/content/articles/bash-sort.rst

 |

 You can see that both executables are invoked when *mkdir* is called as an external tool.
 But, when *mkdir* is enabled as a built-in command, there is no an external tool execution, because the Bash calls this function directly.
 Besides being faster, the *asort* command has another big advantage over using an external *sort* tool.
-Because *asort* operates on the array data structure directly in memory, you don't have to worry about symbols contained in the array elements and just sort them in place.
+Because *asort* operates on the array data structure directly in memory, you don't have to worry about symbols contained in the array elements and just sort them in-place.
 They can contain newlines `(0x0a or \\n)` or other bash specific symbols like  `*` or `?`:

 .. code-block:: shell